 For purpose of this disclosure, the fair value of a financial instrument is the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced sale or liquidation.
-The carrying amounts for financial assets and liabilities such as cash and cash equivalents, accounts receivable - trade, contract assets, factoring reserve, other prepaid expenses and current assets, accounts payable - trade and other current liabilities, including contract liabilities, convertible notes, promissory notes, all approximate fair value due to their short-term nature as of August 31, 2022 and May 31, 2022.
+The carrying amounts for financial assets and liabilities such as cash and cash equivalents, accounts receivable - trade, contract assets, factoring reserve, other prepaid expenses and current assets, accounts payable - trade and other current liabilities, including contract liabilities, convertible notes, promissory notes, all approximate fair value due to their short-term nature as of November 30, 2022 and May 31, 2022.
 The carrying amount of the long-term debt approximates fair value because the interest rates on these instruments approximate the interest rate on debt with similar terms available to the Company.
-Lease liabilities approximate fair value based on the incremental borrowing rate used to discount future cash flows.
-The Company had Level 3 liabilities (See Derivative Liabilities note) as of August 31, 2022.
-On August 31, 2021, Level 3 derivative liability balances were insignificant.
+Lease liabilities note) as of November 30, 2022.
+On November 30, 2021, Level 3 derivative liability balances were insignificant.
 There were no transfers between levels during the reporting period.